jrgong420/discourse-link-badge/README.md

 | `verified_badge_icon` | string | `far-check-circle` | FontAwesome icon for verified badge |
 | `coupons_badge_icon` | string | `tags` | FontAwesome icon for coupons badge |

+### SVG Icon Subset

+Discourse only ships a subset of SVG icons to the client for performance.
+This component exposes a theme setting `svg_icons` (pipe-separated) so you can ensure any icons you need are included.

+- Defaults include: `copy`, `external-link-alt`, `arrow-up-right-from-square`, `tags`, `far-check-circle`.
+- Add additional icons by editing `svg_icons`, e.g. `external-link-alt|arrow-up-right-from-square|copy`.
+- Note: On newer Discourse/Font Awesome 6, `external-link-alt` was renamed to `arrow-up-right-from-square`.
+Include whichever applies to your site version.
+- Alternatively, admins can use the site setting “SVG icon subset” to add icons globally across the site.

 ### Modal Settings

 | Setting | Type | Default | Description |